Nossa Senhora de Fátima, Macau

 Nossa Senhora de Fátima is the northernmost and largest civil parish in the Macau Peninsula of Macau.
-It has an area of 3.2 km2 and a population of 126,000, which constitutes about 40.3% of the peninsula's land mass and one-third of the population.
+It has an area of 3.2 km2 and a population of 126,000, which constitutes about 40.3% of the peninsula's landmass and one-third of the population.
+It is named after Our Lady of Fátima.

 This parish was one of five in the former Municipality of Macau, one of Macau's two municipalities that were abolished on 31 December 2001 by Law No. 17/2001, following the 1999 transfer of sovereignty over Macau from Portugal to China.
 While their administrative functions have since been removed, these parishes are still retained nominally.

 It is northeast of the parishes of Santo António and São Lázaro.
 It borders the Chinese city of Zhuhai to the north.

 Description

 The parish consists mostly of land reclaimed from the sea.
 Natural land comprises only a quarter of its current size.
 It was developed from farmlands in the 1960s and 1970s, to become an industrial area.
 Forty-one percent of Macau's factories are located in the parish.